 Regardless of whether you've only recently laid down a brand new laminate floor or if you've been in the possession of one for a long time, the problem of laminate flooring lifting upward can strike at any time.

 Three reasons why your laminate floor might be lifting...

 1. Lack of Correct Expansion Joints

 If you have floor lifting, the first thing to look out for is a lack of correct expansion joints.
-Our recommendation is that 8 to 10mm of expansion should be allowing on all sides of the floor, particularly around any pipes or if laminating under a door from one room to another.
-Further expansion should be allowed for if the room is large and if it exceeds 13 metres in any direction.
+Our recommendation is that 8 to 10mm of expansion should be allowed on all sides of the floor, particularly around any pipes or if laminating under a door from one room to another.
+The further expansion should be allowed if the room is large and if it exceeds 13 metres in any direction.

 Read more: The Cost of Laminate Flooring